ergochat/ergo/docs/MANUAL.md

 1. Add the reverse proxy's IP to `proxy-allowed-from` and `ip-limits.exempted`.
 (Use `localhost` to exempt all loopback IPs and Unix domain sockets.)
 1. Configure your reverse proxy to connect to an appropriate Oragono listener and send the PROXY line.
 In this [example nginx config](https://github.com/darwin-network/slash/commit/aae9ba08d70128eb4b700cade333fe824a53562d), nginx connects to Oragono via a Unix domain socket.

+## Client certificates

+Oragono supports authenticating to user accounts via TLS client certificates.
+The end user must enable the client certificate in their client and also enable SASL with the `EXTERNAL` method.
+To register an account using only a client certificate for authentication, connect with the client certificate and use `/NS REGISTER *` (or `/NS REGISTER * email@example.com` if email verification is enabled on the server).
+To add a client certificate to an existing account, obtain the SHA-256 fingerprint of the certificate (either by connecting with it and looking at your own `/WHOIS` response, in particular the `276 RPL_WHOISCERTFP` line, or using the openssl command `openssl x509 -noout -fingerprint -sha256 -in example_client_cert.pem`), then use the `/NS CERT` command).

+Client certificates are not supported over websockets due to a [Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=329884).

 --------------------------------------------------------------------------------------------